"Just listen when I'm trying to talk with you about my headache from how my boss is so mean to me!"

 What do you want from a friend or relative when you try to tell them about a problem you are having?
 What do you want from your therapist?

-You want help of some sort with finding a solution to the troubling situation.
-You just don't want someone telling you their solution and, even worse, insisting that you do it their way.
+You probably don't want them telling you their solution and, even worse, insisting that you do it their way.
+So what are you looking for when you want to talk a problem over with someone?

-The following fun video, It's Not About the Nail (http://vimeo.com/66753575) illustrates delightfully the problem with the "Just listen!" advice.
-(Please click the link if the video is not showing up below.)
+A fun video by Jason Headley, It's Not About the Nail (https://vimeo.com/66753575) illustrates delightfully the problem with the "Just listen!" advice.
+Do click the link to enjoy this short and vivid illustration of the dilemma.

-If it’s not the listener’s job to come up with a solution, is thnking of potential solutions ever helpful?
+If it’s not the listener’s job to come up with a solution, is thinking of potential solutions ever helpful?
 Actually, yes.
-It's a question of timing.
+It's a question of timing and tone.

-First encourage the person with the problem to come up with soluton ideas Once someone has exhausted all his or her own ideas, you might want to suggest some possibilities.
-Even then though, keep your suggestions tentative.
+Timing: If you first have encouraged the person with the problem to come up with solutions, once that person has exhausted all his or her own ideas, suggesting further options then might be helpful.

-Another option is to ask for a green light before moving forward with solution ideas.
+Another option is to ask for a green light before volunteering solution ideas.
 “I have some ideas for what you might do.
 How do you feel about my running them by you?”

 Comment on what you’ve heard.

-A comment on what the distressed person has just told you lets them know that you've heard what they said.
-It also conveys what you are doing with the information you have recieved, i.e., if you are agreeing with the data and therefore are on their side or if you are reacting in a stance that's critical and unempathic.
+A comment digesting aloud what the distressed person has just told you lets them know that you've heard what they said.
+It also conveys what you are doing with the information you have received.

 Here's some good sentence starters for commenting on what you’ve heard, sentence starters that clearly signal agreement and/or empathy:

-“Yes, headaches at work can feel quite incapacitating ….”
+“Yes, your headaches at work must feel quite incapacitating ….”

 “I agree that a boss who's that intrusive could give anyone a headache…”